jnorman74/Rare_Earth_Metal_Mining/MachineLearning/Machine_learning_readme.md

 # Rare Earth Analysis - Global

+## Data processing

+The database was in a series of tables - they were loaded into Elephant SQL (PGAdmin) and then joined together for use.
+There were a few errors in the data that were fixed by ISO encoding and fillna(0) etc.

+Numerical encoding and grouping was completed for some of the categogorical items such as "rock type".

 ## Dataset and Exploratory Analysis

 The main dataset has about 1 million data points from all over the world and is mostly the results of chemical assaying for minerals.
 The datapoints were drill core or similar.
 The complete dataset had many extra features such as datasources, rock type etc. These features were mostly dropped later as the chemical components were far more useful.